phik753/phik753/README.md

 ### Helloo guys!
 I'm Fika.
 ===================

-an IT student who likes to learn about new things, especially about mobile application development using flutter.<br>
+an IT student who likes to learn about new things.<br>